idangal11/Recipes-Website-Front-End/README.md

 The recipe search page enables users to search for recipes using a search box.
 Search results are displayed below the search bar, and users can choose the number of recipes returned.
 Filters based on cuisine, diet, and intolerance can be applied to refine search results.
 Detailed information for each recipe is presented, allowing users to easily explore and select recipes.

-Feel free to explore and interact with the different pages and features of the Grandma's Recipes project.
+Feel free to explore and interact with the different pages and features of the Recipes project.
 Enjoy discovering new recipes and managing your culinary journey!